Nationalism, Communism, Socialism and Capitalism: Explained

 The state is responsible for organizing the economy and society so that there are no capitalists, and the workers run the place.
 Eventually, this organisation will become less and less as Communism begins.

 Eg: if you live in a state and the main occupation there is farming.
-When the crops are produced, the state gives a portion of it to its neighbour.
+When the crops are produced, the state gives a portion of them to its neighbour.

 - Economic Equality